joshuaabrookuk/joshuaabrookuk/README.md

 Managing the loose wholefoods department saw me take on numerous roles and responsibilities including:

-* Ordering, stocking, cleaning, being both independent and collaborative working towards a collective goal.
+* Ordering, stocking and cleaning, being both independent and collaborative, working towards a collective goal.
-* Training new employees with emphasis on stocking, storage, allergens, shaped my leadership and communication skills.
+* Training new employees in stocking, storage and allergens has shaped my leadership and communication skills.
-* Memorization of allergens reinforced my knowledge of our products but also strengthened relations with customers.
+* Memorisation of allergens reinforced my knowledge of our products and also strengthened relations with customers.
-* Implemented efficient procedures of topping up and ordering making it easier for fellow employees and management get much clearer visibility on the cycle of products.
+* I implemented more efficient procedures of topping up and ordering which lead to increased visibility of the product cycle for both employees and management.
-* Meticulous record-keeping, written and digital-focused my accuracy and attention to detail.
+* Meticulous record-keeping, written and digital, enhanced my accuracy and attention to detail.
-* I prioritized values inline with the organisation, autonomy, solidarity and cooperation, attending all GMs with enthusiasm.
+* I prioritised values in line with the organisation; autonomy, solidarity and cooperation, attending all general meetings with enthusiasm.

 ### Cafe Thrive &nbsp;&nbsp;<i>(08/2017 - 04/2019)</i>